 Fairly basic concept that performed pretty well.

-Social folk said The Pub one went viral.
+The social media folk were pretty happy with this one.
 This came with all kinds of moving parts.
 Little definition cards, coasters, posters, some of that you'll see under the "print" tab.
-Coming up with these definitions was a lot of fun.
-I wish I still had the rest of them.
-There were a couple dozen.
+Coming up with the definitions was a lot of fun.

 The Beerhaus campaign also made the social folk pretty happy.
 So, that was good.